 If you speak to someone from an organisation, they will be able to give you support and advice over the telephone.
 You don't have to give them your name if you would prefer not to.

 Try to resist the urge to wash yourself or your clothes until you have decided whether to report what happened to the police.
-Vital evidence can be found in clothing and on skin swabs that may assist you in the event that a police investigation is conducted.
+Vital evidence can be found in clothing and on skin swabs that may help you in if a police investigation is conducted.
 For example, if your breast was ‘kissed’ during the assault, then don’t wash it.
 Keep any clothing you were wearing when you were assaulted in a paper bag and do not wash it.

-If you do decide to report the sexual assault to the police, they have a better chance of achieving an identification and a successful prosecution case if they have DNA evidence.
+If you do decide to report the sexual assault to the police, they have a better chance of identifying the assailant and successfully prosecuting them if they have DNA evidence.
 In order to get this evidence, a specially trained doctor will need to take samples of your saliva, urine, blood and pubic hair, and swabs from your mouth, rectum and genitals.
 You can have the swabs taken and still decide not to go to the police.
-It is best if this specialised evidence is collected within 72 hours (three days) of the assault.
+It is best if this specialised evidence is collected within 72 hours (3 days) of the assault.

 If you go to the police station, a police officer will arrange for these swabs and samples to be taken by a doctor in a special examination suite, or they may escort you to a local hospital.
 There are procedures in place to support you and reduce your distress.